vsrinivas/fuchsia/docs/kernel_cmdline.md

 ## gfxconsole.early=<bool>

-This option (enabled by default) requests that the kernel start a graphics console during early boot (if possible), to display kernel debug print messages while the system is starting.
+This option (disabled by default) requests that the kernel start a graphics console during early boot (if possible), to display kernel debug print messages while the system is starting.
 When userspace starts up, a usermode graphics console driver takes over.